 2.2 Laboratory examination

-2.2.1 Hematological & Biochemical estimation
+2.2.1 Haematological & Biochemical estimation

-Hemoglobin, hematocrit and differential leukocyte count was determined.
-In the biochemical test, total serum protein (Albumin and Globulin), Glucose and Cholesterol, AST (Aspartate Transaminase), ALT (Glutamate Pyruvate Transaminase), Calcium, Urea and Blood Urea Nitrogen (BUN) was determined by Erba Mannheim test kit and Accurex biomedical, Pvt.
+Haemoglobin, haematocrit and differential leukocyte count was determined.
+In the biochemical test, total serum protein (Albumin and Globulin), Glucose and Cholesterol, AST (Aspartate Transaminase), ALT (Glutamate Pyruvate Transaminase), Calcium, Urea and Blood Urea Nitrogen (BUN) were determined by Erba Mannheim test kit and Accurex biomedical, Pvt.
 Ltd test kit with the help of a spectrophotometer.

-2.3 Bio-statistics and data analysis:
+2.3 Biostatistics and data analysis:

-Statistical analysis was carried out using the Microsoft Excel-2007 and SPSS-20 version.
+Statistical analysis was carried out using Microsoft Excel 2007 and SPSS-20 version.

 3. results and discussion

-3.1 Effect of Moringa olifera feeding on hemoglobin, hematocrit and Differential leukocyte count
+3.1 Effect of feeding Moringa olifera leaf meal on haemoglobin, haematocrit and Differential leukocyte count

-The Table 2 below presents changes in the hemoglobin, hematocrit and differential leukocyte count of broiler chickens under experimentation at different levels of Moringa oleifera treatment.
-Hematocrit, heterophil, monocyte, lymphocyte and eosinophil was found to be statistically non- significant (p>0.05) differences among the treatment and control group throughout the observation period.
+Table 2 below presents changes in the haemoglobin, haematocrit and differential leukocyte count in broiler chickens under experimentation at different levels of Moringa oleifera leaf meal inclusion.
+Haematocrit, heterophil, monocyte, lymphocyte and eosinophil were found to be statistically nonsignificant (p>0.05) among the treatment and control groups throughout the observation period.

-But Hemoglobin was found to be significant (p< 0.05) difference.
-Hemogloblin, hematocrit, heterophil, monocyte, lymphocyte and eosinophil value was higher in broiler feeding Moringa oleifera treated diet than control.
-Moringa oleifera leaves contain iron at levels of 250, 5 dpm, and 490 mg/kg, which may contribute to increased iron intake that supports haemoglobin synthesis and red blood cell production within safe limits (Moyo et al., 2016, Sebola et al., 2017, Hurrell, 1997, McDowell, 2003).
+But Haemoglobin was found to be significantly (p< 0.05) affected.
+Haemoglobin, haematocrit, heterophil, monocyte, lymphocyte and eosinophil values were higher in broilers receiving Moringa oleifera leaf meal than control.
+Moringa oleifera leaves contain iron at levels of 250, 5 dpm, and 490 mg/kg, which may contribute to increased iron intake that supports haemoglobin synthesis and red blood cell production within safe limits (Moyo et al., 2016; Sebola et al., 2017; Hurrell, 1997; McDowell, 2003).
 Chickens with a greater number of functional heterophils may be more capable of resisting bacterial infections, and higher heterophil counts could therefore be indicative of a stronger innate immune response (Bilková et al., 2017).

-There was no any basophil found on any treatments.
-Obtained data were agreed with those reported by Allam et al., (2016) who found that effect of Moringa oleifera in blood picture (HB and PCV which were 14.23 g/dl and 37.22%), respectively.
+There were no basophils found on any treatments.
+The obtained data agreed with those reported by Allam et al. (2016), who found that the effect of Moringa oleifera leaf meal in blood picture (HB and PCV which were 14.23 g/dL and 37.22%), respectively.
 Compared with of control broilers supplemented, which were (13.24g/dl and 34.28%), respectively.
-This increase may be due to iron and beta-carotene contains in Moringa oleifera leaves.
-Iron is necessary for many functions in the body including the formation of hemoglobin and myoglobin.
-Red blood cells are responsible for the transportation of oxygen and carbon dioxide in the blood as well as the manufacture of haemogloblin, hence higher values indicates a greater potential for these function and a better state of health.
+This increase may be due to iron and beta-carotene contained in Moringa oleifera leaves.
+Iron is necessary for many functions in the body, including the formation of haemoglobin and myoglobin.
+Red blood cells are responsible for the transportation of oxygen and carbon dioxide in the blood as well as the manufacture of haemoglobin, hence higher values indicate a greater potential for these functions and a better state of health.

 The inclusion of Moringa oleifera-treated meal led to an increase in white blood cell (WBC) counts compared to the control diet.
 Such increases, remaining within the normal range, could enhance the animal's immune function by promoting antibody production and improving overall immunity.
-Similarly, Gupta et al. (2010) reported increase in the WBC count and neutrophils in mice treated with Moringa oleifera extract.
-This reaction could be attributed to dietary phytochemicals with antioxidant properties such as flavonoids which are known to improve the immune system response in all taxa of vertebrates.
-The Moringa oleifera treated meal causes elevated eosinophil counts compared to the control group.
-According to Schalm et al. (1975), white blood cells play a crucial role in the body’s defense system, significantly contributing to immune responses and the ability to combat infections.
+Similarly, Gupta et al. (2010) reported an increase in the WBC count and neutrophils in mice treated with Moringa oleifera extract.
+This reaction could be attributed to dietary phytochemicals with antioxidant properties, such as flavonoids, which are known to improve the immune system response in all taxa of vertebrates.
+The Moringa oleifera-treated meal causes elevated eosinophil counts compared to the control group.
+According to Schalm et al. (1975), white blood cells play a crucial role in the body’s defence system, significantly contributing to immune responses and the ability to combat infections.
 Therefore, higher WBC levels may provide birds with enhanced resistance to infections compared to those with lower WBC counts.

-Table 2: Effect of Moringa olifera feeding on Hemoglobin, Heterophil & differential
+Table 2: Effect of Moringa oleifera feeding on Haemoglobin, Heterophil & differential

-leukocyte count (Mean± SE) in blood at 42 days of broilers.
+Leukocyte count (Mean± SE) in blood at 42 days of broilers.

 This increase may be due to iron